-Assistant Professor of Communication, Chair of the Department of Social Sciences and Director of the Pfeiffer Journey.
+Associate Professor of Communication, Chair of the Department of Social Sciences and Director of the Pfeiffer Journey.

-B.A., North Carolina State University, 1976; M.A., University of Kansas, 1984.
+B.A., North Carolina State University, 1976; M.A., University of Kansas, 1984; Ph.D.
+University of North Carolina at Greensboro, 2018.

 David Cartrette (2017)